RDE4HT | Reducing Diesel Emissions for a Healthier TennesseeTennessee Clean Fuels2023-11-16T21:12:02+00:00

-Funding to Replace Older Diesel Vehicles with Clean Vehicle Options
+Funding to Replace Older Diesel Vehicles with Cleaner Fuel and Vehicle Options

 The East Tennessee Clean Fuels Coalition’s “Reducing Diesel Emissions for a Healthier Tennessee” Rebate Program is making grant funding available in Tennessee to replace older, diesel vehicles that are class 5-8 with a) new alternative fuel vehicles (AFVs) that can run on propane, compressed natural gas (CNG), electricity, or that are hybrids, or b) new diesel vehicles.